The combinatorial structure of beta negative binomial processes: Constructing beta negative binomial processes

 and

 With digamma random variables, we provide a finitary construction for the beta negative binomial process.
-The following result generalizes the statement given by \cref{result:intro_mixedbnb} (in the introduction) to a non-homogeneous process, which also has a fixed component: \begin{thm} Let $r>0$, and let $\vartheta \defas \gprocess{\vartheta_s}{s\in\Atoms}$ be a collection of independent random variables with
+The following result generalizes the statement given by Theorem~\ref {resultintromixedbnb} (in the \hyperref[sec1]{Introduction}) to a non-homogeneous process, which also has a fixed component.